budulinek/easy-loxone-influx/README.md

 ![01](/pics/01.png)

 ### 5. Assign logger to a perifery or block in Loxone
 All periferies (inputs and outputs) and most block allow you to assign a logger to them.
-Just search for `Logging/Mail/Call/Track` in the properties tab and assign your newly created logger.
-Also set the `Message when ON/analogue changes` and `Message when OFF`
+Just look for `Logging/Mail/Call/Track` in the properties tab and assign your newly created logger here.
+Also set the value in `Message when ON/analogue changes` and `Message when OFF`.

 ![02](/pics/02.png)

 That's it!
 There is no need to mess with UUIDs, logins, users and permissions.
 If you need to log more data, simply repeat step 5 for other inputs, outputs or blocks.
-Your measurements will appear in InfluxDB / Grafana under the `Name` (or `Description`) specified in Loxone Config.
+Within Loxone, under the perifery tree you will have a nice overview of all items sent via your InfluxDB logger.
+Within InfluxDB / Grafana, you will find your measurements under the `Name` (or `Description`) specified in Loxone Config.

 ### 6. Custom measurement name (optional)
-If you want to give your measurement in InfluxDB/Grafana custom name (different from `Name` you use in Loxone), just edit `Message when ON/analogue changes` and `Message when OFF`.
+If you want to give your measurement in InfluxDB/Grafana some custom name (different from `Name` you use in Loxone), just edit `Message when ON/analogue changes` and `Message when OFF`.
 Add your custom name, followed by colon before value, for example

 ![03](/pics/03.png)